youkwhd/youkwhd.com/_posts/what-makes-a-gnu-linux-rice-looks-good.md

 > found this screenshot from the internet

 ![terminal example](./wm__screenshot-07.jpg)

+the way to configure transparency, shadow, etc. Is to install a compositor for X, e.g. picom, Xcompmgr, Unagi.

 in case if you were using cool and cozy wallpapers, then you can do something like a really long prompt, for example: